Countless Vegans have pets or take care of rescued dogs and cats. Whether or not pets can be vegan is still a matter of debate.

 Relevant scientific publications

-Some more sources not provided in the text
+Some more resources not provided in the text

 Latest article on the subject: I put my dog on a vegan diet, so do you.